What is Cerelle?

 What should you do if you become pregnant?

 If you are pregnant while taking this medication, be sure to stop taking it and consult immediately your doctor for evaluation.
 It is not recommended to use this medication while breastfeeding.

 What should you do if you start Cerelle and were taking other contraceptive pills before?

-What special precautions should you take if you suffered from either vomiting or diarrhea?
+What special precautions should you take if you suffer from either vomiting or diarrhoea?

 Is there a difference between Cerelle and Cerazette?